pacuna/blog/_posts/2018-07-29-etl-postgres-to-postgres.md

 ## The problem

 You need to move data from a PostgreSQL table to another.
-This could be a table from the same or a different database.
+It could be a table from the same or a different database.

 ## Solution 1

-The easiest way would be to use the [psycopg](http://initd.org/psycopg/) library to grab the data from the source using a normal cursor:
+The easiest way would be to use the [psycopg](http://initd.org/psycopg/) library to grab the data from the source using a normal cursor and then intert it into the destination table:

 {% highlight python %}
 src = PostgresHook(postgres_conn_id='source', schema='source_schema')